Travel Advisory for Republic of Bulgaria

 Common Scams & Tourist Traps

-- The Flat Tire Distraction: Scammers puncture your rental car tire and pretend to help you, only to steal your bags while you are distracted.
+- Flat Tire Distraction: Criminals may intentionally puncture your car tire and then offer to help, using the distraction to steal your bags or valuables from the vehicle.

 Cultural Etiquette in Republic of Bulgaria